Techtonica/curriculum/javascript/event-recommender.md

 ### How to get Started
 #### User Requirements
+Create a JavaScript file for your class(es); it highly encouraged to make a User and Event class above and outside of your EventRecommender class.

 When you instantiate an EventRecommender object, you should be able to do the following:

 * Users: